- January 9, 2019

 - Posted by: Alyson Van Hooser

 Despite having a bad boss, you can still position yourself for massive success.
 It’s all about your perspective on the situation.
 You can give up, or you can choose to grind it out and make it work to your benefit!

-People all over the country reach out to Phil Van Hooser seeking advice on how to handle issues in their workplace.
-Hundreds of questions have been asked of Phil over the years.
+People reach out to Phil Van Hooser, who has been speaking on Leadership across the country for 30+ years, seeking advice on how to handle issues at work.
+Phil says he has been asked hundreds of questions over the years.
 Questions like: “What is the best way to give negative feedback to one of my employees?”
 “When is it safe to hand over large responsibilities to emerging leaders?”
 “How do I connect with young people in my company?”

-Because the questions have been coming in at a fast pace recently, Phil and I decided to publicly answer the FAQs of our clients.
-Today we are tackling a popular issue: “I have a really bad boss, what should I do?”
+We have been flooded with questions lately so Phil and I decided to publicly answer the FAQs of our clients.
+Today we are tackling a popular question: “I have a really bad boss, what should I do?”

-After completing Phil’s year-long Emerging Leaders training course, I had a pretty good idea how he would answer this question — and I know Phil’s answer works.
-As someone who has experienced an underperforming boss, I have put Phil’s advice into practice myself and I’ve seen the positive repercussions from doing so.
-I am excited for you to learn it, too!
+A went through Phil’s year-long Emerging Leaders training course, so I had a pretty good idea how he would answer this question.
+I also know that Phil’s answer works!
+As someone who has experienced an underperforming boss, I have put his advice into practice myself and I’ve seen the positive results from it.
+Let’s dig in!